lubuntu-team/blog/posts/newsletter/11/post.md

 ### Desktop Experience

-We have swapped out VLC for SMPlayer, LXImage-Qt for Nomacs, and the KDE 5 LibreOffice frontend instead of the older KDE 4 frontend.
+We have swapped out SMPlayer for VLC, Nomacs for LXImage-Qt, and the KDE 5 LibreOffice frontend instead of the older KDE 4 frontend.
 We are working on installer slideshow updates to reflect these changes.

 Walter Lapchynski is working on packaging Trojitá; that will be done soon.